CarlosGG18/Recommendation-System/README.md

 ![Screen Shot 2023-01-26 at 2 10 13 PM](https://user-images.githubusercontent.com/117116368/214927637-8c1e91e1-2e62-4a72-b270-087629a413ea.png)

-As seen its not performing all that well, but thats to be expected from a simple model, as its limitations include not predicting well on a diverse movie preference for some users.
+As seen its not performing all that well, but that's to be expected from a simple model, as its limitations include not predicting well on a diverse movie preference for some users.

 ### KNNBaseline
-My best performing model was the KNNBaseline from the Surprise libaray being of the traditional k-NN algorithm, the prediction for a user's rating on an item is calculated as the average rating of the k-nearest neighbors of the item, where the neighbors are determined based on the similarity between the ratings of the items.
+My best performing model was the KNNBaseline from the Surprise library being of the traditional k-NN algorithm, the prediction for a user's rating on an item is calculated as the average rating of the k-nearest neighbors of the item, where the neighbors are determined based on the similarity between the ratings of the items.

 The KNN Baseline algorithm addresses these issues by incorporating a baseline estimate into the prediction process.
 The baseline estimate is calculated as the average of all the ratings for an item, and it is subtracted from the rating of each user-item pair.